flightlessmango/MangoHud/README.md

 sudo apt install mangohud
 ```

-Optionally, if you also need MangoHud for 32-bit applications, on Debian you can execute:
+On Debian, to install the 32-bit MangoHud package for 32-bit app support, execute:

 ```
 sudo apt install mangohud:i386
 ```

-The 32-bit package is not available on Ubuntu.
+Ubuntu does not seem to have the 32-bit package.

 ### Fedora-based distributions